#Ham4Ham lottery opens Nov. 17 for local 'Hamilton' shows

 Winners can pick up their tickets with a valid photo ID at will call beginning two hours before the performance.

-Lin-Manuel Miranda's story of America's founding father, inspired by the 2004 biography by Ron Chernow, and told through hip-hop and rap, will have a three-week run in Madison from Nov.
+Lin-Manuel Miranda's story of America's founding father, inspired by the 2004 biography by Ron Chernow, and told through hip-hop and rap, will run in Madison from Nov.
 19 to Dec.
 8, with 24 performances.

-Tickets are $99 to $351 and have not sold-out.
+Tickets are $99 to $351 and haven't sold-out.
 Late-release seats may also become available at short notice, according to an Overture Center spokesman.